yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-setup.md

 ## Prerequisites

-Create two universes, the primary universe which will serve reads and writes, and the DR replica.
+Create two universes, the DR primary universe which will serve reads and writes, and the DR replica.

 Ensure the universes have the following characteristics: